 Selling an Iowa Home: What Are My Disclosure Obligations?

-In Iowa, like in many states, state law requires sellers to reveal various problems that could affect the property's value or condition.
-For example, an Iowa seller cannot fraudulently conceal major defects such as a leaking basement or termite infestation.
+In Iowa, like in many states, the law requires home sellers to reveal to prospective buyers various problems that could affect the property's value or condition.
+For example, an Iowa home seller cannot fraudulently conceal major defects such as a leaking basement or termite infestation.

 If you're selling your Iowa home, what exactly must you disclose, and by when?